xcart/xc5-manual/en/general_setup/setting_up_seo-friendly_urls.md

 ![]({{site.baseurl}}/attachments/7505785/9437500.png?effects=drop-shadow)

 It means, you need to set up your server before you can use SEO-friendly URLs.
 This setting up may differ depending on your server software.
-This article describes how you can set up {% link "Apache" ref_nJxrzFEZ %}, {% link "IIS" Setting-up-seo-friendly-URLs_7505785.html %} or {% link "nginx" Setting-up-seo-friendly-URLs_7505785.html %}.
+This article describes how you can set up [Apache](#setting-up-apache), [IIS](#setting-up-iis) or [nginx](#setting-up-nginx).

 # Setting up Apache